hamzakc/commerce/README.md

 gem as a model and repository framework.
 This will help me conform to domain driven design principles (hopefully).

 ### Contribute
-If you have any ideas on how to make this awsome get in touch and submit a pull request :)
+If you have any ideas on how to make this awesome get in touch and submit a pull request :)